-One the most important and for some, confounding, aspects to learning development is gaining a clear understanding of need.
+One of the most important and for some, confounding-aspects to learning development is gaining a clear understanding of need.

-Recent research suggests that our experience can actually work against us when conducting root cause analysis.
-The research can become influenced by unintentional bias due to previous experiences and the temptation of reaching a conclusion too quickly, before a due diligence process has been fully exploited.
+Recent research suggests that, when we're conducting root cause analysis, our experience can actually work against us.
+The research can become influenced by unintentional bias due to previous experiences and the temptation of reaching a conclusion too quickly before a due diligence process has been fully explored.

 While much has been written on needs analysis and requirements gathering, it seems that both continue to be the bane of many of us in the industry.
-Maestro is often a recipient of client Request for Proposals (RFPs).
-While many are well developed and fully encompassing of the current state and desired need, a surprising number are lacking a clear definition of need.
-We suspect the issue is wide spread.
+At Maestro, we have a system that helps us clearly define needs by doing the following:

 Validate Through Business Drivers